shashwatah/solbond/README.md

     - Solbond stores data on-chain, services like arweave and IPFS are (obvious) better alternatives.

 - **Important**:
-  - ***The method of Sollet connection used in this project is deprecated, hence, other than viewing previously created contracts, the project is unusable.***
+  - ***Solana's 'Sollet' wallet has been discontinued, hence, other than viewing previously created contracts, the project is unusable.***

 ## Prerequisites